 The sump pump is the heart and lungs of a home’s waterproofing system.
 When properly installed and maintained, its the most important tool you have to keep your basement dry.
-If your sump pump stops working for any reason, your home’s waterproofing system will probably fail and your basement may get wet.

 There are a few things you should regularly check to make sure your sump pump is ready to do its job this season.

 Before you start, make sure to unplug any electrical power leading to your sump pump.

 1.)
 Check for Debris in Sump Basin